alvineebai/Alvine-kubernetes/11-persistent-storage/ebs-volume/readme.md

 kubectl get pods -o wide
 kubectl describe pod pod-ebs-2
 ```
-The pod should still be stuck at `Pending` or `ContainerCreating` status
+The pod status should still `Pending` or `ContainerCreating`.

+**Conclusion:** A pod created on a different node cannot consume the PVC nor have access to data stored in that ebs volume.

-4. Create a ne pod on the first node
+4. Create a new pod on the first node (node01)

-Now create a pod `ebs-pvc-pod3.yaml` on the first node using the ``nodeName`` field to force the scheduler to place this pod on the selected node.
+Now create a pod `ebs-pvc-pod3.yaml` on the first node (node01) using the ``nodeName`` field to force the scheduler to place this pod on the selected node.

 ```bash
 ## Pod that will consume the PVC and will run because it is placed on the node where the volume is attached